Professional Piano Moving

 Transportation Of Pianos

-Abels’ fleet of removal vehicles come complete with a range of features designed to help the moving of your piano including soft air-ride suspension and a double inner skin to offer improved protection for loaded items.
+Abels’ fleet of removal vehicles come complete with a range of features designed to help the moving of pianos, including soft air-ride suspension and a double inner skin to offer improved protection for loaded items.
 They’re all equipped with euro-5 compliant engines, which are currently the kindest to the environment.
-To increase security on long-distance trips, drivers sleep in the vehicle which is alarmed and has security seals on each door.
+To increase security for moving pianos on long-distance trips, drivers sleep in the vehicle which is alarmed and has security seals on each door.
 Vans of various sizes are available depending on the job in hand.
 We can safely deliver your baby grand, boudoir grand, or stand up grand piano anywhere across Europe from the far south of Italy to Scandinavia, and from Gibraltar to Russia.

 Before moving a piano, we check for ease of access at the point of collection and delivery.
 This is part of our thorough approach to planning a client’s move and ensures the minimum of fuss for our customers.
 The key to our service is not only ensuring the piano itself is not damaged when moved, but also minimising the risk of damage to floorings, walls, fittings, and of injury to our moving teams.

 Prior to every piano removal, a senior member from our moving team jointly inspects the instrument with the customer.
 Any existing damage is pointed out and noted on a piano condition report, which is jointly signed.
 Damage is also photographed for the customer’s peace of mind.

 Carefully, the crew remove or tie down everything that is appropriate for the model being handled.
 Piano parts that are vulnerable to damage, such as the music stand, pedal action and grand piano legs are removed and packaged, with keyboard lids also removed or locked down.